Embed a report web part in SharePoint Online

 Share directly with users

-Embed a report within an app, and share it directly with users:
+Embed a report within an app, and share it directly with users.

-The author copies the embedded report URL from the report the app installed.
+Copy the embedded report URL from the report the app installed.
 Don't use the original report URL from the workspace.

 Create a new team site in SharePoint Online.